Fannin County, Texas

-Fannin County is a county in the far northeast of the U.S. state of Texas, on the border with Oklahoma.
-As of the 2020 census, its population was 35,662.
+Fannin County is a county in the U.S. state of Texas, on the border with Oklahoma.
+Fannin is located at the western edge of Northeast Texas.

+As of the 2020 census, its population was 35,662, making it the 87th-most populous county in Texas.
+The entirety of Fannin County is a part of the Bonham micropolitan statistical area and the Dallas-Fort Worth combined statistical area.
 The county seat is Bonham.

+History

 The county was named for James Fannin, who commanded the group of Texans killed in the Goliad Massacre during the Texas Revolution.
 James Bonham (the county seat's namesake) sought Fannin's assistance for the Battle of the Alamo, but Fannin was unable to provide it.

 The county was created in 1837 and organized the next year.
 Fannin County is a part of the Texoma region.

 Geography

+Fannin County is located in Northeast Texas.